mr-devs/py_misinfo_exposure/README.md

+# Important!
+This package has not been updated since Twitter made drastic changes to the cost of using their API.
+Please make sure that you understand how this code works before using it.

 # `py_misinfo_exposure`
 A Python package that can be used to calculate misinformation-exposure scores for a user based on the falsity scores of public figures they follow on Twitter.